 Manufacturing PMI in Myanmar averaged 47.62 points from 2016 until 2022, reaching an all time high of 55.50 points in April of 2018 and a record low of 27.50 points in March of 2021.
 This page provides - Myanmar Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Myanmar Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Manufacturing Pmi in Myanmar is expected to be 52.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Myanmar to stand at 52.00 in 12 months time.
-In the long-term, the Myanmar Manufacturing PMI is projected to trend around 52.40 points in 2020, according to our econometric models.
+Manufacturing PMI in Myanmar is expected to be 46.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Myanmar Manufacturing PMI is projected to trend around 51.00 points in 2023 and 50.00 points in 2024, according to our econometric models.